porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.design.md

 Also, you should not rely on color only to convey information.
-When communicating element states with text (for example a password validation information in forms) make sure to always use additional text stylings (e.g. bold text) to make it easy for visually impaired people to recognise status information even if they can’t see the color – this is of even higher importance the more critical the information is.
+When communicating element states with text (for example a password validation information in forms) make sure to always use additional text stylings to make it easy for visually impaired people to recognise status information even if they can’t see the color – this is of even higher importance the more critical the information is.